percona/pmm-doc/docs/get-started/query-analytics.md

 QAN offers support for two types of query sources: `pg_stat_monitor` (PGSM) and `pg_stat_statements` (PGSS).
 While PGSS used to be the default query source, recent PMM versions have transitioned to PGSM.
 If PGSM is unavailable on your system, QAN will seamlessly fall back to PGSS and you will be notified of this in pmm-admin.

-PMM 2.36 now supports [pg_stat_monitor](https://docs.percona.com/pg-stat-monitor/index.html) 2.0 (PGSM 2.0) in QAN, a powerful PostgreSQL query performance monitoring tool.
-By downloading this update, you will have access to the latest improvements and fixes covered by PGSM2, including:
+PMM has integrated support for support for [pg_stat_monitor](https://docs.percona.com/pg-stat-monitor/index.html) 2.0 (PGSM 2.0)  into  QAN starting with version 2.36.
+This robust tool enhances PostgreSQL query performance monitoring by providing access to the latest improvements and fixes included in PGSM2, including:

 - Improved internal architecture that results in fewer lock acquisitions and increases performance by approximately 20%.
 - Support for PostgreSQL 15